12 9月 How To Make Ceramic Foam Filter

 Reduction of scrap and additional work in production.

-Ceramic foam filter is available in a wide variety of sizes and shapes.
+The ceramic foam filter is available in a wide variety of sizes and shapes.

 All ceramic foam filters are characterized by a mesh matrix, spherical pores of uniform size and volume are connected to each other throughout their volume, and form windows through their walls.
 The winding paths of this structure pass and simultaneously capture molten slag and other contaminants.
 As a result, this unique PPU-based filter structure shows superior metal filtration efficiency compared to other structures and filters in the foundry market.